Topics Map > Media Delivery > Kaltura > Kaltura Getting Started

 - Upload material in the order you need it and upload early to allow time for file upload, processing, and potential errors.

-- Even when Kaltura MediaSpace is running smoothly other internet service providers are seeing degraded service which could limit your upload speed.
-Test your speed by going to fast.com, run the test and click the "Show more info" button to see your upload speed.
-1 Mbps upload speed should be able to upload a 250 MB file in about 33 minutes.
+- Even when Kaltura MediaSpace is running smoothly other internet service providers may experience slower ervice which could limit your upload speed.
+Test your speed by going to speedtest.net, and click Go to run the test.
+Upload speeds and Kaltura's upload performance varies, but an upload speed of 10 Mbps should be able to upload a 250 MB file to Kaltura in about 4.5 minutes.

 - Don’t upload all your course content at once.
 Space it out over a few days if possible.

-- If you are creating narrated slide lectures use Powerpoint for Office 365 slideshow (Win, Mac).
+- Camtasia is newly available for instructors to create screeen and webcam recordings.
+Powerpoint for Office 365 slideshows can be used to create narrated slide lectures (Win, Mac).
 If you use Kaltura Capture only record one input - webcam or screen.
 Recording both inputs doubles the file size, the time it takes to upload and process your file.
 Consider recording a short intro video with your webcam and the rest of your lecture segments with just the screen.

 How is Kaltura MediaSpace intended to be used?